Ask AI

 How do assets relate to ops and graphs?#

-Under the hood, every software-defined asset contains an op (or graph of ops), which is the function that’s invoked to compute its contents.
+Under the hood, every asset definition contains an op (or graph of ops), which is the function that’s invoked to compute its contents.
 In most cases, the underlying op is invisible to the user.

-Op and software-defined asset
+Op and basic asset definition

 When you use the @multi_asset decorator, you’re defining a single op that produces multiple assets:

-Multi- software-defined asset
+Multi- asset definition

 Op graph and graph-backed asset